r-mc2/verum-archives/Campaigns/26 - Tearing Veil/Transcripts/Session 06.md

 The work is passable, and the extra metal now forms some huge shoulder pads.
 Vim, having none of being the butt of all the jokes eventually settles on a simple set of scale mail.

 Wisp finall gets a new purse to replace the one Vim destroyed during their escape from Fireport.
 Confused as to why Wisp wants the bag, Raber inquires.
 The group eggs him on into believing it's a status thing and demands to have better clothes for himself.
-He gets a total makeover and is now (jokingly) known as _\_\_.
+He gets a total makeover and is now (jokingly) known as `Rabario`.

 Nidhogg heads off to a flower shop to purchase some of his wife's favorite flowers as it happens to be near (the day of?) her death.
 Nidhogg finally shares with the party this fact of his backstory and there's a brief bonding.